 By and large, the concept of SafeSport has been widely embraced by the equestrian community—ensuring athletes train and compete in a safe environment is an initiative most view as decades overdue.
 Where critics take issue are the holes in the legislation, and it’s possible Gage’s death is a result.

 That’s because SafeSport doesn’t follow due process of law like the U.S. judicial system.
-In fact, even if charges are dropped and the accused is acquitted in a court of law, SafeSport can still find that individual guilty.
+In fact, even if charges are dropped and the accused is acquitted in a court of law, SafeSport can still issue sanctions against that individual.

 What SafeSport does have are stringent protocols in place for cases of a sexual nature.
 As soon as a sexual assault report is filed with USEF, both law authorities and the U.S. Center for SafeSport are alerted.
 It is then out of USEF’s hands.
 If the Center believes the facts and circumstances warrant investigation, the accused is placed on a temporary suspension while the case is investigated.
 The Center handles the investigation and final ruling, and the USEF is notified and tasked with carrying out the decision.